apache/doris/docs/en/docs/data-table/data-model.md

 ### Merge on Write

-The Merge on Write implementation of the Unique Model is completely different from that of the Aggregate Model.
-It can deliver better performance in aggregation queries with primary key limitations.
+The Merge on Write implementation of the Unique Model can deliver better performance in aggregation queries with primary key limitations.

 In Doris 1.2.0, as a new feature, Merge on Write is disabled by default(before version 2.1), and users can enable it by adding the following property: